Oluwasunmibola/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: The command in the file is to delete a file from a directory.

 9-firstdireletion: The command in this file is to delete a directory in a directory.

+10-back: The command in this file is to change the working directory to the previous one.